PointCloudLibrary/pcl/doc/tutorials/content/vfh_estimation.rst

      pcl::VFHEstimation<pcl::PointXYZ, pcl::Normal, pcl::VFHSignature308> vfh;
      vfh.setInputCloud (cloud);
      vfh.setInputNormals (normals);
-     // alternatively, if cloud is of tpe PointNormal, do vfh.setInputNormals (cloud);
+     // alternatively, if cloud is of type PointNormal, do vfh.setInputNormals (cloud);

      // Create an empty kdtree representation, and pass it to the FPFH estimation object.
      // Its content will be filled inside the object, based on the given input dataset (as no other search surface is given).